yuki5155/pywhale/README.md

 ```

+## pywhale down_container

+this command helps you to delete a container.
+as soon as you enter this command, and there is more than a comtainer is existed, pywhale shows you option to delete containers(recommend to choose "d").

+warnning!
+down_container forcelly deletes a container and a volume!!

 ## pywhale pyshell

-this command show you containers list runs on your device.
+this command shows you containers list runs on your device.
-you just need to select one and the command let you get into the container you wish to go.
+you just need to select one and the command lets you get into the container you select.

 ## MySQL